Putting the Color Back In Comics, Part One: A Pictorial Evolution of Comics Diversitycsudhbulletin April 9, 2021 1 COMMENT

 Cloak and Dagger first appeared in Spectacular Spider-Man #64 and were created by Bill Mantlo and Ed Hannigan.
 The duo appeared alongside Spider-Man until they debuted in their own four-issue miniseries.
 They’ve had a few of those and been guests plenty of times, but the longest any book they star in only lasted 2 lasted The tandem has also made their live-action debut with a TV series that ran for two seasons and now lives on Hulu.

 Spawn (1992) was created independently from the big two comic publishers, Marvel and DC Comics.
 Todd McFarlane made the character Black to try and show that race does not matter to the hero’s identity.
 The character is stripped of his skin when he becomes Spawn, who is a demon.
 Black man who is a demon.
 Got it.

-But if you don’t think the race of comic book superheroes is a big deal, than spend a little time reading this essay.
+Oh, and if you don’t think the race of comic book superheroes is a big deal, than spend a little time reading this essay.
 There is nothing funny book about it all.